Unidata/netcdf-c/docs/nczarr.md

 # The NCZarr Data Model {#nczarr_data_model}

-NCZarr uses a data model <a href="#ref_nczarr">[4]</a> that, by design, extends the Zarr Version 2 Specification <a href="#ref_zarrv2">[6]</a> to add support for the NetCDF-4 data model.
+NCZarr uses a data model that, by design, extends the Zarr Version 2 Specification or Version 3 Specification.

-__Note Carefully__: a legal _NCZarr_ dataset is also a legal _Zarr_ dataset under a specific assumption.
-This assumption is that within Zarr meta-data objects, like ''.zarray'', unrecognized dictionary keys are ignored.
+__Note Carefully__: a legal _NCZarr_ dataset is expected to also be a legal _Zarr_ dataset.
-If this assumption is true of an implementation, then the _NCZarr_ dataset is a legal _Zarr_ dataset and should be readable by that _Zarr_ implementation.
 The inverse is true also.
-A legal _Zarr_ dataset is also a legal _NCZarr_ dataset, where "legal" means it conforms to the Zarr version 2 specification.
+A legal _Zarr_ dataset is expected to also be a legal _NCZarr_ dataset, where "legal" means it conforms to the Zarr version 2 or 3 specification.
 In addition, certain non-Zarr features are allowed and used.
 Specifically the XArray ''\_ARRAY\_DIMENSIONS'' attribute is one such.